 Background

-In reviewing the work of the IDW during the 2016-2017 drought, the DWG confirmed that the IDW generally operated in accordance with the 2003 Connecticut Drought Preparedness and Response Plan (Drought Plan).
+In reviewing the work of the IDW during the 2016-2017 drought, the DWG confirmed that the IDW generally operated in accordance with the 2003 Connecticut Drought Preparedness and Response Plan (Drought Plan), which was in effect at the time prior to its (date?) update.
 However, the DWG has determined that the function, authority and procedures in the Drought Plan contributed to inefficiencies in the work of the IDW and the response to the 2016-2017 drought.
 The Drought Plan and IDW have been implemented under the authority of the CT Water Planning Council, but neither the Plan nor the IDW are defined separately under statute or regulation.

-This DWG generally agrees that the Drought Plan and IDW would benefit from strengthened policy and procedures however determined that no changes are needed to statute or regulation.
-Potential disadvantages of incorporating changes by statute or regulation are that they take significant time to implement, provide less flexibility to adapt to changing conditions, and include the possibility of the addition of non-agency members into the decision making process which could weaken decisions and allow political influence; and the possibility of statute or regulation not accurately reflecting each IDW member agency’s mandate and add to agency conflicts, possibly leading to additional disfunction.
+This DWG generally agrees that the Drought Plan and IDW would benefit from strengthened policy and procedures, however, it also determined that no changes are needed to statute or regulation.
+Potential disadvantages of incorporating changes by statute or regulation are that they take significant time to implement, may provide less flexibility to adapt to changing conditions, and include the possibility of the addition of non-agency members into the decision making process which could weaken decisions and allow political influence; and the possibility of statute or regulation not accurately reflecting each IDW member agency’s mandate and add to agency conflicts, possibly leading to additional disfunction.

 As an alternative to statutory or regulatory enhancements, the DWG suggests that the Drought Plan and IDW function, authority, and procedures be strengthened by incorporating changes into the text of the Drought Plan.
 This will preserve the positive features of the existing IDW and foster the existing functionality and cooperation between agencies, while continuing to allow for an appropriate level of professional judgement in determining actions under the Drought Plan.